ms-iot/content/en-US/win10/samples/NodejsCylon.md

   After completing this step, Node.js will be in `c:\Node.js (Chakra)` on your device. **Note:** If you haven't entered the credentials through the explorer window you will get an "Access Denied" error.

-###Create the Cylon Node.js file
+###Create a file with the code to control the Arduino LED
-Create a new file called cylonsample.js and place the contents below to it.
+Create new folder called "CylonSample" on your PC.
+Open the folder and create a new file called cylonsample.js and place the contents below to it.
 <UL>
 {% highlight JavaScript %}
 var Cylon = require('cylon');